Mini-XML 4.0 Programming Manual

 Discussion

+This function gets the name of an element node.
 NULL is returned if the node is not an element node.

-Mini-XML 2.7 mxmlGetFirstChild
+mxmlGetFirstChild

-Get the first child of an element node.
+Get the first child of a node.

 mxml_node_t *mxmlGetFirstChild(mxml_node_t *node);